 Youth Volunteer and Leadership Opportunities

-The Children’s Science Center offers our youth several different opportunities to volunteer and develop leadership skills.
-Depending on your age, interest, and time available to volunteer, there are a variety of options.
-Your first step to becoming a volunteer is to complete the Volunteer Application.
-If you have specific questions, please contact us.
+The Children’s Science Center offers several different opportunities to volunteer and develop leadership skills.
+Depending on your age, interest, and time available to volunteer, there are a variety of options below.

 Youth between the ages of 13 and 15 are welcome to volunteer with an engaged adult at the Lab or at weekend community events.
 Both the youth and adult are expected to maintain a Volunteer Matters profile and sign up for the same shift.
 Each member of the volunteer pair is expected to stay for the entire shift and work as a team at the activity to which they are assigned.
 We request that each volunteer attend one training session each year (this does not have to happen prior to volunteering for the first time).
 For community programs, volunteers will receive an instruction packet detailing the logistics for the event, information about the activity to which they were assigned, and emergency contact numbers for event organizers.
 At the Lab, parent and youth teams support behind the scenes operations including stocking experiment and activity supplies.

 Make sure that both parent and child fill out an application and sign up for the same shift!